 It is inspiring to see that the EU is making long term plans in its learning from recent coronavirus challenges.
 New budgetary allocations and the new opportunities that lie within will drive the digitalization of the EU’s healthcare system; with that, EHRs will become widely available, across borders.
 The multilingual nature of the EU, with its 24 working languages, present complex objectives for its mature translation departments, while also allowing citizens to engage in the process regardless of whether they speak any of the three EU procedural languages.

 The purpose of translating medical communications is ultimately to improve health across languages and cultures.
-With open, cross-border communication solutions a core part of CSOFT Health Sciences, for every medical translation we provide, we facilitate the advancement of patient engagement, improving patient access, and ultimately improving global health.
+With open, cross-border communication solutions a core part of CSOFT Health Sciences, for every life science translation we provide, we facilitate the advancement of patient engagement, improving patient access, and ultimately improving global health.

 - Dr. Hope